R3tr0-13/Redeemr/README.md

 # Redeemr

+🛠️Redeemer 1

-🛠️Redeemer 1: Simple &amp; Promising 3D Printer Prototype  Welcome to the repository for our early-stage 3D printer project! 💡 Join us as we embark on a journey of exploration and innovation in additive manufacturing.
+Simple &amp; Promising 3D Printer Prototype  Welcome to the repository for our early-stage 3D printer project!

+🔧 Project Overview:

+🛠️ Introducing our DIY Cartesian 3D printer project!
+Crafted for simplicity and built on Marlin firmware, this printer can be manufactured using a laser cutter.